i The nature of the UK insurance and reinsurance market

 The past 12 months have seen some interesting developments in the regulatory and legislative landscape, as well as a number of significant judgments.

-While Solvency II has been integrated well since being implemented in the UK on 1 January 2016, it continues to be the subject of adjustment at EU and domestic level.
-The European Insurance and Occupational Pensions Authority conducted a planned review of the regime and consulted on advice to the European Commission about changes to the Solvency II standard formula.
+While the Solvency II Directive has been integrated well since being implemented in the UK on 1 January 2016, it continues to be the subject of adjustment at EU and domestic level.
+The European Insurance and Occupational Pensions Authority (EIOPA) conducted a planned review of the regime and consulted on advice to the European Commission about changes to the Solvency II standard formula.
 On 9 November 2018, the Commission published for consultation a draft version of a Commission Delegated Regulation intended to amend the Solvency II Directive.
 This has since been published in the Official Journal of the EU and came into force on 8 July 2019.
 Among other things, it amends provisions relating to the capital requirement standard formula, and the alignment of the Solvency II standard formula with those rules that are applicable in the banking sector.
 The Solvency II Directive (as amended by Directive 2014/51/EU, known as the Omnibus II Directive) requires that the European Commission undertake a full of Solvency II before the end of 2020.
 The European Commission together with EIOPA will therefore continue to consider a number of areas to amend the Solvency II regime as part of its '2020 review'.
 While the future course of the UK regulatory regime after the Brexit transition period is not clear, the Solvency II 2020 review remains a fundamental development for UK firms and represents an important milestone in the future of the regulatory framework for insurers.

 ii Dispute resolution